Training structure

 Faculty of Science

-This course focuses on the specificities of healthcare applications in the field of bioprocessing.
-Case studies of biomedical and advanced therapy drug production are presented (e.g. clinical grade production of cell therapy products).
-The entire production chain is covered, with a particular focus on downstream processes (or DownStream Processing, DSP), which are particularly important for healthcare products (separation, extraction, purification and even formulation operations).
-Indeed, DSP represents a significant proportion of production costs, and the expectations and challenges associated with these technologies are numerous, particularly with the development of single-use technologies.
-UpStream Processing (USP) is covered in depth in the complementary modules of the Biomanufacturing specialization (HAV930V and HAV911V).
+This EU presents the specific features of healthcare applications in the field of bioprocesses.
+Case studies on the production of biopharmaceuticals and innovative therapeutic drugs are provided (e.g., clinical-grade production of cell therapy products).
+The entire production chain is covered, with a particular focus on downstream processes (or DownStream Processing, DSP), which are particularly important for healthcare products (separation, extraction, purification, and even formulation operations).
+DSP represents a significant portion of production costs, and there are many expectations and challenges associated with these technologies, particularly with the development of single-use technologies.
+Upstream processing (USP) is covered in depth in the complementary teaching units of the Bioproduction specialization (HAV930V and HAV911V).

-This course includes lectures and conferences, with numerous contributions from industry experts who will share their expertise and vision of the field with the students.
-In addition to technological aspects, these presentations will also cover Good Manufacturing Practices (GMP), quality control and the management of economic and environmental constraints.
+This course unit includes lectures and conferences with numerous presentations by industry professionals who will share their expertise and vision of the field with students.
+Beyond the technological aspects, these presentations will also provide an opportunity to discuss Good Manufacturing Practices (GMP), quality control, and the management of economic and environmental constraints.

 Promoting research and innovation